-- Furniture and accessories are place in pairs and centered in the room.
+- Furniture and accessories are placed in pairs and centered in the room.
 There is nothing out of place or of a different style.
 Everything has the look that it goes together.

-- Traditional rooms are not ostentations but rather somewhat casual.
+- Traditional rooms are not ostentatious but rather somewhat casual.
 Furniture pieces are often reproductions.
 Modern, eclectic pieces have no room in a traditional space.

 - Upholstered furniture in a traditional room exhibits classic lines and understated details.
 It is functional, unfussy, and restful looking.
 Edges are soft, smooth, and blend into the whole.

 - In general, a traditional room will use a mix of vertical lines with more restful horizontal lines.
 Gentle curves are seen in furniture, pillows, and accessories.